cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 ```bash
 igc ingress -n dev
 ```
+### Summary

+We are working to make Kubernetes and OpenShift development as easy as possible, any feedback on the use of the project will be most welcome.

+Thanks Catalyst Team

 ### Destroying
 Once your development tools are configured Terraform stores the state of the creation in the `workspace` folder.